Mehmet Duraković

-Mehmet Duraković (Mehmet Duraku, born 13 October 1965) is an Australian football coach and former player.
+Mehmet Duraković (Mehmet Duraku, born 13 October 1965) is a football coach and former player.
 Born in Titograd, Yugoslavia, now Podgorica, Montenegro, he spent his playing career as a defender for several clubs in the Australian National Soccer League (NSL), with a brief stint in Malaysia with Selangor FA.
 Duraković made 64 appearances and scored six goals for the Australian national team.

 Early life

 Mehmet Duraković was born in Montenegro into an Albanian family.
 Early in Duraković's childhood, his family left Yugoslavia and emigrated to Australia to seek better work and opportunities for their growing children.
 Duraković's official playing days began with the Footscray juniors, and he moved on to Port Melbourne juniors when his family moved to the inner-city suburbs.
 He was with Port Melbourne from Under-10s to Under-16s.

 After living in Australia for ten years, Duraković's parents moved back to Montenegro.
 Although Duraković was unhappy, he began to take soccer more seriously and played with local clubs in lower divisions.
 However, in just over a year Budućnost Titograd, who played in the Yugoslav First League, asked him to join them.
 Duraković returned to Australia in 1984 by himself and immediately joined the Port Melbourne senior team.
 After a month, he had been signed by NSL club Brunswick Juventus.